A small brown and white dog in someone's lap

 How the Family Law Act will approach disputes in relation to animals after June 2025 amendments.

 For many, our animals have a special space in our hearts.
-They’re not viewed as an asset to be included in a “pick a pile” process when dividing furniture and whitegoods following a separation.
-So, it should be no surprise that it isn’t uncommon for a Judge to be asked to decide who retains a beloved pet.
+They’re not viewed as an asset to be included in a “pick a pile” process when dividing furniture and whitegoods following separation.
+So, it shouldn’t be a surprise that it’s common for a Judge to be asked to decide who keeps a beloved pet.

 Changes to the Family Law Act will commence on 11 June 2025.
 Whilst still considered to be “property,” our beloved pets will have a specific category called “companion animals.”
-The Act will provide for a set of considerations which may apply when the Court determines what order, if any, should be made in respect of the ownership of the companion animal as part of property division.
+The Act will provide considerations which may apply when the Court determines what order, if any, should be made regarding the ownership of the companion animal as part of property division.

 What is a companion animal?

-A ‘companion animal’ is an animal kept by the parties to a marriage/relationship or either of them, primarily for the purpose of companionship.
+A ‘companion animal’ is an animal kept by the parties to a marriage/relationship or either of them, primarily for companionship.
 It will not be limited in species.

 ‘Companionship’ is not defined in the Family Law Act and is to be given its ordinary meaning.